SysKitTeam/docs-point/governance-and-automation/automated-workflows/minimum-number-of-owners-admin.md

 Syskit Point detects workspaces that don't have enough owners, which can make your workspaces less secure and difficult to manage.

+{% hint style="warning" %}
+**Please note!**
+The default Minimum 2 Owners policy now also applies to SharePoint Sites.
+You can expect to see the changes after the next AutoDiscover sync following the upgrade to the latest Point version.
+Custom Minimum Number of Owners policies created by Syskit Point admins can also be applied to SharePoint sites using Rules, or manually.
+{% endhint %}

 {% hint style="info" %}
-**Please note:** This policy now also applies to SharePoint Sites after the next AutoDiscover sync.

-When it comes to detecting owners for workspaces, the following applies:
+The following users are counted as Owners in Syskit Point:
-* **Owners of Microsoft 365 Groups & Microsoft Teams** are counted as **Group Owner**.
+* **Microsoft 365 Group Owners** for Microsoft 365 Groups & Microsoft Teams workspaces.
-- **Owners of SharePoint Sites** are counted as **users** that are a **member** of the **sites' default Owners SharePoint Group**.
+* **Members** of the **SharePoint sites' default Owners SharePoint Group** for **SharePoint Site** workspaces.
 {% endhint %}

 The Policies screen contains a predefined policy - **Minimum 2 Owners**.

-By default, task delegation is turned off for this policy, but workspaces with not enough owners **are still detected** and shown on the [**Security and Compliance Dashboard**](../security-compliance-checks/workspaces-not-enough-owners.md). **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to workspace owners.
+By default, task delegation is turned off for this policy.
+However, workspaces with not enough owners **are still detected** and shown on the [**Security and Compliance Dashboard**](../security-compliance-checks/workspaces-not-enough-owners.md). **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to workspace owners.

 Click the **Edit (1)** icon to view the policy's defined options.